Skip to content

 Notes:

-- The `concat` function can be used with string columns.
+- The `concat` function should be used with string-valued inputs.

 - The result column will have a string type.